 D. Substantiation of Charges and Billing Documentation

 USPs that charge sponsored awards and/or external customers are expected to substantiate the billed amounts and provide information to the user about the services provided.
 All other USPs are encouraged to substantiate the billed amounts and provide information to the user about the services provided as a best practice.
 This substantiation may take many forms including, but not limited to, the journal entry memo fields, standalone invoices from the USP’s optimized subsystem, or emails provided to users.
-Relevant information includes a description of the item or service provided, service provider order number, name of requestor, and service date(s).
-Service date is typically the budget date in the journal entry.
+At a minimum, USPs are expected to be able to provide substantiation documentation upon request from either the user (or representative), the billed COA’s owner (or representative), or an internal compliance request.